mP1/walkingkooka-spreadsheet-server/README.md

 Standard browser Fetch makes request to HttpServer Servlet container like Jetty

 ```
-main UI thread -> Fetch HttpRequest -> Http Servlet container -> ...
+main UI thread -> Fetch HttpRequest -> Http Servlet container -> promise -> dispatch
 ```

 Fetch that posts Message to Web-worker.

-In this case the client that calls this version of fetch remains unchanged.
-Requests have URLS, they have headers and a body.
-These will be serialized and posted to the web-worker.
+In this case the client that calls this version of fetch interface remains unchanged.
+The `HttpRequest` will be converted into a String with json and posted across the boundary.

 ```
 main UI thread -> Fetch that really posts message (HttpRequest) -> window.postMessage(JSON.stringify(HttpRequest)) ->